No other city plays such a pivotal role in the Civil Rights movement as Montgomery, Alabama.

 King spent much of the evening on the phone with U.S. Attorney General Robert Kennedy, who eventually pressured Alabama’s governor to mobilize the National Guard and safeguard the riders.
 The church is open by appointment, and has historic markers.
 Call (334) 264-6921.

-One of the most famous is the federal court in Montgomery, where Judge Frank M. Johnson made a series of rulings with huge implications.
+Judge Johnson’s rulings had huge implications.
 He legalized the desegregation of buses in 1956 and nine years later ruled that the march from Selma to Montgomery was legal and could continue.

 Visitors see the judge’s courtroom and library, where artifacts from his life and career are displayed.
 To schedule a tour, fill out the form on this site.